 The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
 The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services described in the Medical Benefits Chart.
 If you reach the maximum out-of-pocket amount of \$8,300, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).